 - 1. On the Precipitation Calculator Configuration window, first enter the required Matrix Phase and Precipitate Phase settings. - 2.
 Under Calculation Type, click to choose Non-isothermal to enter or import data for a user-defined temperature profile. - 3.
 Select a Temperature unit: Kelvin, Celsius, or Fahrenheit. - 4.
-Enter a total Simulation time and choose a unit: Seconds, Minutes, Hours, or Days.
+Enter an End time and choose a unit: Seconds, Minutes, Hours, or Days.
+The Simulation time is displayed as text.